jdegoes/lambdaconf-2014-introgame/README.md

 ### Exercises

- 1. Flesh out `GameState` more by adding a `GameMap` and a `PlayerLocation`.
+ 1. Flesh out `GameState` more by adding a `GameMap` and an `x: Int` and `y: Int` location.
 Define the `GameMap` as a rectangular grid, where each cell can contain things like a name, description, list of characters, list of items, etc.
  2. Add a few helper functions that return `State` actions.
 For example, one helper could update the player's position by moving in some direction.

 # The Stateful Game Loop